Panetta Congressional Internship

 • U.S. citizen and State of California resident

 • Matriculated students in upper-division undergraduate status (juniors or seniors during the time of the internship).
-Note: students who have accumulated more than 120 semester units prior to Fall 2023 term, the start of the Panetta program, are ineligible.
+Note: students who have accumulated more than 120 semester units before the Fall 2024 term, the start of the Panetta program, are ineligible.

 • Superior academic achievement (overall 3.3+ GPA)